-This randomized study was carried out at the Department of General Surgery, Aswan University Hospital, Egypt.
-From October 2015 to January 2017, 46 patients with CBD stones refractory to conventional endoscopic removal, including basket extraction and balloon sweeping, underwent endoscopic placement of a straight plastic biliary stent.
+This randomized study was carried out at the Department of General Surgery, El Mataria Hospital, Egypt, from October 2016 to January 8.
+A total of 46 patients with CBD stones refractory to conventional endoscopic removal, including basket extraction and balloon sweeping, underwent endoscopic placement of a straight plastic biliary stent.
 Patients stented for other etiologies such as malignant tumors and benign biliary strictures were not included in the analysis.
-A difficult CBD stone was defined as a large and impacted CBD stone that could not be removed endoscopically, either by basket or by balloon extraction.
+A difficult CBD stone is defined as a large and impacted CBD stone that cannot be removed endoscopically, either by basket or balloon extraction.
 Extracorporeal or intracorporeal lithotripsy was not used for stone removal in this study (Fig. 1).

-ERCP was performed to all patients under general anesthesia.
-Endoscopic sphincterotomy was performed in every patient, and basket and balloon extraction was attempted, but failed.
-In 46 patients, plastic stents were placed for temporary biliary drainage before further endoscopic attempts at duct clearance.
-The plastic stents were placed extending the proximal end above the stones and with the distal stent end in the duodenum (Fig. 2).
+ERCP was performed for all patients under general anesthesia.
+Endoscopic sphincterotomy was performed in every patient, and basket and balloon extraction was attempted but failed.
+In 46 patients, plastic stents were placed for temporary biliary drainage before fourth endoscopic attempts at duct clearance.
+The plastic stents were placed extending the proximal end about